Logo VHM ABC

 Age: Average around 5 years

 Reed frogs come in many colors and patterns.
-Usually the back is green or brown with red, yellow, white or blue markings and the belly is white or yellowish with red or yellow sutures.
-As they get older they change color and usually become brighter.
+Usually, the back is green or brown with red, yellow, white, or blue markings, and the belly is white or yellowish with red or yellow adhesive pads.
+As they get older, they change color, which usually becomes brighter.

 Care: